DivanVanZyl/Gensim/README.md

 # Gensim
 Animal Generation Simulator

-This program simulates an x amount of generations of an animal, according to that animal's breeding mechanics.
+This program simulates an ${x}$ amount of generations of an animal, according to that animal's breeding mechanics.

 The number of organisms per generation is counted, producing a number pattern.